 When a user enters a password-protected URL, IGV prompts for a user name and password.
 If the username/password combination is incorrect, IGV will continue to ask the user to authenticate until the combination is entered correctly or the user clicks Cancel.

 There are many ways to set up a password-protected site.
-The following describes one method of handling this on an Apache server.
+The following describes one method of handling this on an Apache server using an ".htaccess" file.

 The Access File (.htaccess) is located in the restricted directory.
 It should contain the following information: